This Kale Quinoa and Mushroom Skillet is made in one pan and is SO easy and full of flavour. It’s a healthy dinner that your whole family will love!

 You know you liiiike it.

-Okay.
-So.
-Mushrooms + onion + I Can’t Believe It’s Not Butter go into a pan.
-And then you stir them around a little bit and probably, okay yes, eat about half of them before even adding the quinoa because they smell SO darn good, and it’s hard to resist not face planting right into that NUM.
+Mushrooms+ onion + buttery goodness go into a pan.
+And then you stir them around a little bit and probably, okay FOR SURE, eat about half of them before even adding the quinoa, to make this kale quinoa and mushroom skillet, because they smell SO darn good, and it’s hard to resist not face planting right into them.

 I understand.
 We’re SOUL FOOD FRIENDS.